 + In 1851, he entered the monastery of Our Lady of Maifouk, receiving the religious name “Sharbel.”
 He professed vows in 1853 and was ordained a priest in 1859.

 + Having transferred to the monastery at Anaya, he received permission to live as a hermit.
 He lived in solitude for twenty-three years preparing for, celebrating, and giving thanks for his daily Mass.
-Many people came to him for advice and prayers.
+Countless people came to him, seeking his advice and prayers.

-+ In 1898, Sharbel suffered a stroke while celebrating Mass and died on Christmas Even.
-He was canonized in 1977 and his commemoration was extended to the Universal Church in 2002.
++ Father Sharbel suffered a stroke while celebrating Mass and died on Christmas Eve 1898.
+He was canonized in 1977 and has come to be especially honored for the many miracles attributed to his intercession.

 For prayer and reflection